About Mission Blue

 Brett Garling, Communications Manager

 Brett manages partner relationships and provides communications strategy for Mission Blue.
 As the son of an original national organizer for Earth Day, Brett grew up in a family dedicated to preserving the integrity of our environment.
-Brett graduated from Tufts with a degree in International Relations and has focused his career on producing writing, video and photo for organizations that better our planet.
+Brett graduated from Tufts with a degree in International Relations and has focused his career on producing communications strategy, content marketing and video production for organizations that better our planet.
 Having signed on over 100 Mission Blue partners since 2012, Brett continues to grow the program, as well as supports Mission Blue social media, newsletter outreach and other foundation initiatives.
 On the side, Brett plays professional jazz piano and enjoys hiking and sailing in the Bay area.

 Courtney Mattison, Website Editor